reactjs/react.dev/content/docs/hooks-reference.md

 Unlike `componentDidMount` and `componentDidUpdate`, the function passed to `useEffect` fires **after** layout and paint, during a deferred event.
 This makes it suitable for the many common side effects, like setting up subscriptions and event handlers, because most types of work shouldn't block the browser from updating the screen.

 However, not all effects can be deferred.
 For example, a DOM mutation that is visible to the user must fire synchronously before the next paint so that the user does not perceive a visual inconsistency.
 (The distinction is conceptually similar to passive versus active event listeners.)
-For these types of effects, React provides two additional Hooks: [`useMutationEffect`](#usemutationeffect) and [`useLayoutEffect`](#uselayouteffect).
-These Hooks have the same signature as `useEffect`, and only differ in when they are fired.
+For these types of effects, React provides one additional Hook called [`useLayoutEffect`](#uselayouteffect).
+It has the same signature as `useEffect`, and only differs in when it is fired.

 Although `useEffect` is deferred until after the browser has painted, it's guaranteed to fire before any new renders.
 React will always flush a previous render's effects before starting a new update.